Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How to choose the right executive vehicle for your needs

 • Evaluate your driving patterns.
-As CEO, your car should support your lifestyle, not hinder it.
-To determine what you need — not just want — in a vehicle, Capote recommended assessing who will be driving, whether you’ll conduct business in the vehicle and what level of storage capacity is necessary.
+Your car should support your day-to-day routine, not complicate it.
+To determine what you actually need (not just what looks appealing), consider who will be driving, how often you’ll be on the road, whether you’ll take calls or meetings in the car and how much storage space you require.

 • Consider your company’s image.
-A CEO’s car choice reflects their company and its values.
-The wrong choice can convey a message of inauthenticity, suggesting you don’t practice what you preach — for example, a sustainability-focused company’s CEO choosing a gas-guzzling car.
+A CEO’s car sends a message about the business behind it.
+The wrong choice can feel out of sync with your brand, for example, a sustainability-focused company paired with a gas-heavy vehicle.
 “Your vehicle selection communicates information to your employees and both clients and stakeholders,” Capote explained.
 “The professional identity of your organization and your workplace culture should match the choice of your vehicle.”

 • Don’t overlook customer service.
-While all cars eventually require maintenance, it’s essential to consider both the vehicle’s and the automaker’s reliability, as well as the support they offer to customers in need of repairs.
+Even the best vehicles need maintenance, so it’s worth considering reliability and a reputation for excellent customer service.
 “Executive schedules do not allow vehicle downtime, so you need to select brands that maintain exceptional service networks, together with loaner programs,” Capote said.
 “Luxury brands offer concierge services [that] retrieve your vehicle for maintenance and then deliver it to you, thus preventing schedule interruptions.”

 Most importantly, choose something you’ll enjoy driving.
 While client expectations and public image may guide your decision, you’re the one who will be in the car the most — the ride you choose is ultimately your decision.
 “Purchase a vehicle you actually desire,” Capote recommended.
 “You will always face some type of criticism from others, no matter what you choose.
 At the end of the day, beauty is in the eye of the beholder — and you, as the beholder, will be the one appreciating the vehicle on a recurring basis, not the critics.”

-Sean Peek and Andy Bach contributed to the reporting and writing in this article.
+Sean Peek and Andy Bach contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?